hashgraph/hedera-mirror-node/docs/design/allowances.md

 Optional Filters

 - `account.id`: Filter by the spender account ID or owner account ID, depending on the owner flag. `ne` operator is not supported.
+Only one occurrence is allowed.
 - `limit`: The maximum number of items to return.
+Defaults to 25 with a maximum of 100 allowed.
 - `order`: Order by `token.id` and `account.id`.
 Accepts `asc` or `desc` with a default of `asc`.
 - `owner`: Indicates whether the path parameter `accountId` is the owner or the spender ID.
 Accepts a boolean value of `true` or `false` with a default value set to `true`.
 - `token.id`: Filter by the token ID. `ne` operator is not supported.
+Only one occurrence is allowed.

 The order is governed by a combination of the account ID and the token ID values, with the account ID being the parent column.
 The token ID value governs its order within the given account ID.
-The default order for this API is currently ascending.
+The default order for this API is ascending.

 Note this API is optional.